georgevieira55/repo-remoto/README.md

-# Repositorio Remoto
+# Repositorio Remoto Depois do Clone

-Descrição Inserida no repositório antes do clome
+Descrição Inserida no repositório depois do clome